2 Audience, Purpose, and Writing a Professional Email

 • Did you notice any patterns of grammar errors?

 After reading: Discuss your peer review observations with your partner.
-Remember that your purpose is not to criticize your partner but to help them improve their writing to more clearly express its reading for its intended audience and purpose.
+Remember that your purpose is not to criticize your partner but to help them improve their writing to more clearly express its meaning for its intended audience and purpose.
 Avoid evaluative comments like, “This is bad” or “Everything is really good.”
 Instead, try to point to particular parts of the email that could be improved and explain how to improve them and point out particular parts of the email that are effective and explain why they work well for the intended audience and purpose.

 Revision and Editing